jakubcaputa/Glucometer-Repository/README.md

 # Glucometer-Repository
-The project is about creating a electrical system to measure the level of glucose in blood.
+The project is about creating an electrical system to measure the level of glucose in blood.
 It is implemented with KL46Z